teja0404/FullStackWebApplication/README.md

 # FullStackWebApplication

-## Application is up and running and hosted using GCP Cloud run
+## Application is up and hosted using GCP Cloud run

 It can be accessed with the [link](https://fullstackwebapplication-client-nvywvuaozq-uc.a.run.app/)